Sonusiety/Sonusiety.github.io/README.md

 We were unable to compute some of the metrics we originally planned to do in P2.
 For personal contributions,
 Hamza and Nael: Ego Networks and Website.
-Saged, Omar: Graph pvisualizations and filtrations for Hollywood and Bollywood.
+Saged, Omar: Graph visualizations and preparations for Hollywood and Bollywood.
 Everyone worked on the Datastory.
+Ego Networks: Hamza
+Website: Nael
+Data story: Everyone
+This is the link for the data story: https://ghemdd.github.io/